World Mental Health Day: Mariska’s story

-World Mental Health Month (October) is an opportunity to acknowledge the importance of access to effective mental health supports and services.
+World Mental Health Month in October is an opportunity to acknowledge the importance of access to effective mental health supports and services.
 And it’s an opportunity to tackle the stigma surrounding mental health conditions.

 Australia’s mental health support services aren’t perfect.
 As an advocate for improving mental health services, and someone with lived experience in accessing those services, I can see the need for changes.

-But despite our health systems’ limitations, I can’t imagine the struggle for someone living in one of the world’s poorest places who has a mental illness.
+But despite the limitations of our health systems, I can’t imagine the struggle for someone with a mental illness living in one of the world’s poorest places.

 I was heartbroken to read recently that around three-quarters of people with mental health conditions in low and middle-income countries receive no treatment.

-What first drew me to work at CBM six years ago, was not only that it helps people facing the double disadvantage of poverty and disability.
-But that CBM’s goal is to build an inclusive world where people living with mental illness and psychosocial disabilities can achieve their full potential.
+What first drew me to work at CBM six years ago, was not only that CBM helps people facing the double disadvantage of poverty and disability but that CBM’s goal is to build an inclusive world where people living with mental illness and psychosocial disabilities can achieve their full potential.

-One of these people is Desty, a young woman in her mid-20s living in rural Indonesia who has a psychosocial disability.
+One of these people is Desty, a young woman in her mid 20s living in rural Indonesia with a psychosocial disability.
 CBM has empowered Desty to speak up for and support other people in her community experiencing mental illness.